-When Campus Planning Committee review is required, the committee will review the design of the project (most likely at the completion of the schematic design phase) within a time frame established by the president for
+When Campus Planning Committee review is required, the committee will review the design of the project (most likely at the completion of the schematic design phase) within a time frame established by the president for compliance with the principles, patterns, and other appropriate campus

-6 In keeping with established principles for the involvement of users in the design of projects, each privately controlled or off-campus project will include input from the expected users of the building.
+&lt;sup>6 In keeping with established principles for the involvement of users in the design of projects, each privately controlled or offpus project will include input from the expected users of the building.
 The intensity and frequency of this input may vary by project, but it is especially important that users have an active, meaningful role in the design of projects that house UO programs on off-campus, university-owned land.
-Such projects are different from on-campus projects, in which a user group is appointed by the Campus Planning Committee chair and includes users and other interested or affected parties.

-compliance with the principles, patterns, and other appropriate campus design issues, as well as additional issues identified by the president.
+Such projects are different from on-campus projects, in which a user group is appointed by the Campus Planning design issues, as well as additional issues identified by the president.
 (See step 2 above.)
 Following its review, the committee will make a recommendation to the president.